 - The template name is also relevant so that WhatsApp can understand what your template is about.

 - Content plays the biggest role in the decision-making process.
-If you find that you have a rejected template, you can review the section below to see what you can do to resolve it.
+If you have a rejected template, review the section below to learn how to resolve it.

 Reasons why templates may be rejected